relyadev/bearfetch/README.md

 # Bearfetch 🐻
 ![alt text](image.png)
-Tested on Arch Linux and Manjaro
+Tested on Arch Linux, Manjaro, Termux, CachyOS, Artix Linux

 **Bearfetch** is a small and cute `fetch` script featuring a bear that displays your system information in a cozy and friendly style.